 Loitering and Prowling in Florida

-- The accused must loiter or prowl in a manner unusual for a law-abiding citizen.
-[1]
+1. Loiters or prowls in a manner unusual for law-abiding citizens; and [1]

-- The factual circumstances must establish that the accused's behavior is alarming in nature, creating an imminent threat to public safety.
+2. The person’s behavior is alarming in nature, creating an imminent threat to public safety.
 [2]

 Penalties for Loitering and Prowling